 Dr Alasdair CameronDr Alasdair Cameron was remarkable, inspiring, ferociously expert and wickedly funny.
 His fervour for Scottish theatre stirred a generation of creators who have gone on to become influential figures of stage and screen world-wide.
 In June 1994, Dr Cameron died after a short illness.
 He was 41.
 Read his full University of Glasgow story here.

-The Cameron Lecture is free, but tickets are required for admission.
-Tickets for The Cameron Lecture featuring Alan Cumming on Sunday, December 8 at 6.30pm (with doors opening at 6pm) are available from 10am on Wednesday 6 November 2019 via Eventbrite.
-The lecture is being held in the University of Glasgow’s Bute Hall.
+All tickets for The Cameron Lecture are now SOLD OUT.
+The Cameron Lecture featuring Alan Cumming takes place on Sunday, December 8 at 6.30pm and is being held in the University of Glasgow’s Bute Hall.